Things to do in Central London, United Kingdom

 The Tower Bridge Exhibition allows visitors to ascend the north tower and walk along the 42-metre high walkways connecting the towers.
 The views are excellent, especially of the nearby HMS Belfast, Tower of London, Gherkin and London Shard.

-Visitors can watch two films about the bridge and its history, and take in the temporary exhibitions (currently devoted to Olympic Cities and the World’s Most Famous Bridges), before descending to the Victorian engine rooms to see the still operational original hydraulics systems and steam engines.
+Visitors can watch two films about the bridge and its history, and take in the temporary exhibitions (currently devoted to Fantastic Feats: the building of London), before descending to the Victorian engine rooms to see the still operational original hydraulics systems and steam engines.

 Displayed over 25 galleries in the architecturally stunning Hertford House, a grand townhouse on central London’s Manchester Square, the Collection was assembled by four generations of the Hertford family.
 The most enthusiastic collectors were the 4th Marquess of Hertford (1800-1870) and his illegitimate son Sir Richard Wallace (1818-1890).